rdkcentral/rdkb-halif-cellular-modem/docs/pages/CellularModemHalSpec.md

 CellularModem HAL API's are expected to work synchronously and should complete within a time period commensurate with the complexity of the operation and in accordance with any relevant specification.
 Any calls that can fail due to the lack of a response should have a timeout period in accordance with any relevant documentation.

-The upper layers will call this API from a single thread context, this API should not suspend.
+TODO:

-[TODO]: # (As we state that they should complete within a time period, we need to state what that time target is, and pull it from the spec if required.
-Define the timeout requirement.)
+As we state that they should complete within a time period, we need to state what that time target is, and pull it from the spec if required.
+Define the timeout requirement.

 ## Internal Error Handling